tomersiv/Palo-Alto-web-service/README.md

 1. Clone this repository into a folder in your computer.
 2. Open a PowerShell window inside 'Palo-Alto-web-service' folder (click shift + right mouse inside the folder then "Open PowerShell window here")
 3. inside the PowerShell run **./mvnw spring-boot:run**
-4. There you go, the web service is running!!
+4. There you go, the web service is up and running!!